Shoreasg/snyk-rest-cli/README.md

 1. GET all organizations in a group
 2. GET all integrations for all organizations in a group.
+3. GET all issue count for all organizations in a group.

 ## DELETE API